tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 ## 1 Introduction
 [!--- JRW finished first draft to here ---]

 This document includes terms used to describe 'data quality' / 'fitness for use' in the context of biodiversity data, see Veiga AK, Saraiva AM, Chapman AD, Morris PJ, Gendreau C, Schigel D, & Robertson TJ (2017).
 A conceptual framework for quality assessment and management of biodiversity data.
-PLOS ONE 12 (6): https://doi.org/10.1371/journal.pone.0178731>
+PLOS ONE 12 (6): https://doi.org/10.1371/journal.pone.0178731>, with a few changes for increased clarity.

 ### 1.1 Namespace abbreviations